Sauna Headaches & Ventilation: Fix Stale Air & CO2 Buildup

 Breathing inside a sauna presents your body with two physiological challenges:

-2. Löyly Displacing Oxygen
+2. Löyly displacing oxygen

 The ideal sauna air is a mix of fresh air and pleasant löyly (steam).
 The capacity of air to hold water radically changes with temperature: when the air rises from 20°C to 100°C, the maximum amount of water absorbed by the air grows thirty-three times.